Arlodotexe/strix-music/build-scripts/readme.md

 ---
 ### `GenerateDocs.ps1`
-Sets up the DocFX binaries to build the project and generate the code documentation website.
+Sets up the DocFX binaries, builds the project and generates the code documentation as a website (in `docs/wwwroot/`)

 This is supported on both Windows and Linux, but Linux requires you to install `mono-devel` (direct from mono, not your OS vendor).
 We are not yet able to supply a snapshot backup of this dependency.